r-near/zorsh-gen-rs/README.md

 ## Contributing

 Contributions are welcome!
+Before you start:

+- Check out our [Technical Documentation](docs/technical.md) for a deep dive into the codebase
-Feel free to:
+- Feel free to:
   - Report bugs
   - Suggest features
   - Submit pull requests

 ## Related Projects